 Somalis in British Columbia

-British Columbia is one of the provinces where The growing-Somali community lives, but not in large numbers due to the lack of settlement support they receive.
-Many people who settle in British Columbia move within their first two to three years after facing many challenges, especially with housing and schooling.
+British Columbia is one of the provinces where the growing Somali community lives, but not in large numbers due to the lack of settlement support they receive.
+Many people who settle in British Columbia move within their first two to three years, often facing numerous challenges, particularly with housing and schooling.
 As a result, the number of Somalis in British Columbia is relatively tiny compared to other provinces.
-According to the 2021 census, there are only 2,665 Somalis in this province, most of whom live in Vancouver.
+According to the 2021 census, there are only 2,665 Somalis in this province, with the majority residing in Vancouver.

 Somali Population in British Columbia (2021 Census)